Dylan-Grove/form-monkey/README.md

 # Form Monkey

 Form Monkey is an automated form filling and security testing tool designed to help test web applications for various vulnerabilities, including SQL injection, XSS, CSRF, and security headers.
+It uses a selenium driverwith anti-bot detection patches to send fake data on submission forms, try SQL injections, and more, running on a docker container.

+All configuration of the container uses config.json.
+You can also launch the container with environment variable flags if you don't want to use a config file.

 ## Features